 Perhaps you struggled with your studies in high school or maybe you are transferring from a different university and you have excellent grades.
 Whatever the case, take your Grade Point Average, also known as GPA, into consideration when researching where to study architecture; this is an important step in your search.

-If you have a GPA of 2.5 or less (or the equivalent thereof) you may have difficulty finding yourself in a top architecture college, however that doesn’t mean that all hope is lost!
-Andrews University (Michigan), University of California - Berkeley and the previously mentioned University of Houston (Texas) are good programs that consider other factors – and not just your GPA.
+If you have a GPA of 2.5 or less (or the equivalent) you may have difficulty finding yourself in a top architecture college, however that doesn’t mean that all hope is lost!
+Andrews University (Michigan), University of California - Berkeley and the previously mentioned University of Houston (Texas) are good programs that consider other factors – not just your GPA.
 The top architecture colleges will require a GPA that is higher than 3.0 so it is very important that you work hard to get good grades.

 The top architecture colleges in the US will require international students to have TOEFL scores in almost every case.
 These schools expect portfolios, essays and interviews in many cases.
 International students researching where to study architecture will need to understand clearly what the school requires of its international students.
 Including letters of recommendation from teachers, authorities, or advisors will also be helpful.
 Cornell (New York), Harvard (Massachusetts), and Rice (Texas) Universities are top architecture colleges and their respective requirements are worth inspecting before applying to their architecture programs.